isomerpages/sndgo-corp/_national-ai-strategy/National AI Strategy.md

 8\.
 Upskill workforce through sector-specific&nbsp;**AI training programmes**

-9.&nbsp;Establish an&nbsp;**iconic AI site**&nbsp;to co-locate AI creators and practitioners, and nurture the AI community in Singapore
+9\.&nbsp;Establish an&nbsp;**iconic AI site**&nbsp;to co-locate AI creators and practitioners, and nurture the AI community in Singapore

-Where “Everything Works The Way It Should”

-The third system we have&nbsp;identified is Infrastructure and Environment, which is powered by four enablers – Compute, Data, Trusted Environment and Leader in Thought and Action.
-With these enablers, we will:
+**Making Singapore a place where “everything works the way it should”

 10\.
 Significantly increase&nbsp;**high-performance compute**&nbsp;available in Singapore